jruby/jruby-rack/README.md

 ## JRuby Runtime Management

 JRuby runtime management and pooling is done automatically by the framework.
-In the case of Rails, runtimes are pooled.
-For other Rack applications, currently, a single runtime is created and shared for every request.
+In the case of Rails, runtimes are pooled by default (the default will most likely change with the adoption of Rails 4.0).
+For other Rack applications a single shared runtime is created and shared for every request by default (as of **1.1.8** if *jruby.min.runtimes*/*jruby.max.runtimes* values are specified pooling is supported as well).

 ## JRuby-Rack Configuration